Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer Flex Client Library version 2.0 or newer.
-- Compatible with Lightstreamer SDK for Java In-Process Adapters since 6.0
+- Compatible with Lightstreamer SDK for Java In-Process Adapters since 7.3.
+- For a version of this example compatible with Lightstreamer SDK for Java Adapters version 6.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/tree/pre_mvn).
 - For a version of this example compatible with Lightstreamer SDK for Java Adapters version 5.1, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/tree/for_Lightstreamer_5.1).
 <br>
 - Ensure that Flex Client API is supported by Lightstreamer Server license configuration.